getrift/rift/README.md

 pnpm test
 ```

+Then run one-off commands like `npx @getrift/rift init` from your app workspace to generate the `.rift/` spec.

 All packages inherit the root scripts (`pnpm -r build/test/lint`).
 The CLI output is fully styled through the shared logger palette defined in `apps/cli/src/utils/logger.ts`.

 ## The `.rift/` spec